Haakon IV: Succession struggle

 Haakon's councillors had sought to reconcile Haakon and Skule by proposing marriage between Haakon and Skule's daughter Margaret in 1219.
-Haakon accepted the proposal (although he did not think it would change much politically), but the marriage between Haakon and Margrete did not take place before 1225, partly due to the conflict with Ribbung.
-The relationship between Haakon and Skule nevertheless deteriorated further during the 1230s, and attempts of settlements at meetings in 1233 and 1236 only distanced them more from each other.
-Periodically, the two nonetheless reconciled and spent a great amount of time together, only to have their friendship destroyed, according to the saga by intrigues derived from rumours and slander by men who played the two against each other.
-Skule was the first person ever in Norway to be titled duke (hertug) in 1237, but instead of control over a region gained the rights to the incomes from a third of the syssels scattered across the whole of Norway.
+Haakon accepted the proposal (although he did not think it would change much politically), but the marriage between Haakon and Margrete did not take place before 1225, partly due to the conflict with Sigurd.
+The relationship between Haakon and Skule nevertheless deteriorated further during the 1230s, and attempted settlements at meetings in 1233 and 1236 only distanced them more from each other.
+Periodically, the two nonetheless reconciled and spent a great amount of time together, only to have their friendship destroyed - according to the saga, by intrigues derived from rumours and slander by men who played the two against each other.
+Skule was the first person in Norway to be titled duke (hertug) in 1237, but instead of control over a region, gained the rights to the incomes from a third of the syssels scattered across the whole of Norway.
 This was part of an attempt by Haakon to limit Skule's power.
 In 1239 the conflict between the two erupted into open warfare when Skule had himself proclaimed king.
-Although he had some support in Trøndelag, Opplandene and in eastern Viken, he could not stand up to Haakon's forces.
+Although he had some support in Trøndelag, Opplandene, and eastern Viken, he could not stand up to Haakon's forces.
 The rebellion ended when Skule was killed in 1240, leaving Haakon the undisputed king of Norway.
 This revolt is generally taken to mark the final end of Norway's civil war era.